ElsevierSoftwareX/SOFTX-D-21-00180/README.md

 It is a tool for editing and verifying time-aware BPMN models, BPMN models having temporal constraints.

-It is a web-application and consists of a graphical editor where it is possible to create or edit time-aware BPMN models and where it is possible to select and run a plug-in for verifying temporal constraints.
+It is a web-application and consists of a graphical editor where it is possible to create or edit time-aware BPMN models and to select and run a plug-in for *verifying* temporal constraints.

 Plug-in architecture allows the execution of different programs for verifying different temporal properties.

-As a proof-of-concept, the application contains a plug-in, CSTNU plug-in, that allows verifying if the model is *dynamically controllable*, i.e., it is possible to execute it whatever the duration of some activities, called *contingent* activities.
+As a proof-of-concept, the application contains a plug-in, *CSTNU plug-in*, that allows verifying if the model is *dynamically controllable*, i.e., it is possible to execute it whatever the duration of some activities, called *contingent* activities.
 Each contingent-activity duration is limited to stay in a temporal range, but the exact duration is decided at run-time by the external "agent" executing it.
 CSTNU plug-in verifies the dynamic controllability property using an external Java library.